pahowes/acts_as_ordered_list/README.markdown

 # acts_as_ordered_list

-This plugin was inspired by the `acts_as_list` plug-in, also available on github.
-I needed something a lot more basic than what `acts_as_list` does, and this plug-in is the result.
+This plugin was inspired by the `acts_as_list` plug-in, also available here on github.
+I needed something a lot more basic than what it does, and this plug-in is the result.

 # Example

-Install the plug in with:
+Install the plug-in with:

     ruby script/plugin install git://github.com/pahowes/acts_as_ordered_list.git